mora-hugo/mora-hugo/README.md

 ![image](https://user-images.githubusercontent.com/100521440/216901652-0ea8ca8d-3456-42da-8e14-71a32919898e.png)

-This game was made during the Ludum Dare 51 where the theme was : **Every 10 seconds**
+This game was made during the Ludum Dare 51 where the theme was : **Every 10 seconds**.

 Delta Shift is a racing game where every 10 seconds, gravity changes!
 It is possible to perform many movements such as running, jumping, climbing, sliding or running on the walls.